Research Using MLA

 KnightCite - Easily create citations in MLA, APA, or Chicago/Turabian style using this app.

 In longer papers (master's theses, dissertations), a Works Consulted page is often included to cite all the references that you may have referred to or used in your research but were not directly quoted from or paraphrased in your paper.
-Go here to view a paper that uses headings and subheadings (not allowed in my English classes).
+Go here to view a paper that uses headings and subheadings (not allowed in most English classes).

 Parenthetical Documentation (in-text citations)